- Not a substitute for professional veterinary help.

 It’s a familiar sight to dog owners: the twitching paws, wagging tails, and yipping that signal a happy dream.
 But suddenly your dog is yelping, snarling, and even screaming in his sleep.
 Is it really a nightmare?
+Can dogs have nightmares?
 If so, how can you help your dog get through it?

 Before we get to the scary stuff, let’s talk about your average dog dream.
 The brains of dogs and humans are very similar (you knew that, of course!)
 It’s been proven that our brain waves go through the same stages of activity during sleep.
 Just like their human counterparts, dogs dream about their memories.
 They also dream to process the emotions they’ve experienced during the day.
 Dog dreams are also likely about common doggy activities like chasing, playing and hunting.